mstksg/inCode/copy/entries/control-intro.md

 Congratulations, you now have your very first automated **closed feedback loop**, known as the [bang--bang controller][bangbang][^bangbangnote].

-With this in mind, you are sure to have no obstacles to firmly establishing your hamster hotel empire.
+With this in hand, you are sure to have no obstacles to firmly establishing your hamster hotel empire.

 [bangbang]: http://en.wikipedia.org/wiki/Bang%E2%80%93bang_control